“…Jesus, full of the Holy Spirit, left the Jordan and was led by the Spirit into the wilderness..” Luke 4:1

 - The wilderness or outdoors also provide the best places to get exercise.
 Running and performing other exercises on varying terrain activates more muscles than what’s activated by monotonous exercise machines.
 The changing scenery experienced outside also helps take one’s mind off the pain of exercise and makes exercise more like play.

 If you want better health, start by getting out where the wild things are (the word wilderness comes from the Old English words wild (animal) and ness (place).
 In the beginning God said that it was all good!
-We were made to depend on the good gifts in God’s creation.
+We were made to depend on the good gifts in God’s nature.
 We shouldn’t be surprised that our health is slipping when we’ve increasingly cut ourselves off from what is living.
 Most importantly, how can we have true life when we don’t provide ourselves opportunities to hear the voice of God?
 “Man shall not live on bread alone but by every word that comes from the mouth of God.”

 Originally posted 2013-01-15 04:34:00.